notLeoHirano/recipe-remix/README.md

 ## Features

-- Scrapes recipes from URLs.
+- Scrapes recipes from URLs using a library
 - Detects user-specified dietary restrictions or allergens.
 - Suggests ingredient substitutions using a language model (Gemini API).
 - Adjusts recipe steps to incorporate substitutions.